HIMANSHUNEGI2004/delta-demo/README.md

 # delta-demo
-This is {delta classs } a demo for Git &amp; Github class.not himanshu!
+This is a demo for Git &amp; Github class.